ahmetburhanbas/Kenneth-Martin-Small-Screw-Mobile-By-Ahmet-Burhan-Bas/README.md

-# How did I use the same colors in the painting?
+## How did I use the same colors in the painting?
+Example Code:
 ````
 let yellowish = Color(red: 0.78, green: 0.65, blue: 0.35, opacity: 1)
 ````
 Color: Color is a SwiftUI type used to represent colors.
 SwiftUI allows you to define colors using various constructors, and in this case, it's a custom color.

+So I basically defined the same colors and used them on my lines and background.

 red: 0.78, green: 0.65, blue: 0.35, opacity: 1: This part specifies the color's components.
 It's using the RGB (Red, Green, Blue) color model to define the color.
 Each component is represented as a floating-point number ranging from 0 to 1, where 0 is no intensity, and 1 is full intensity.
 Additionally, the opacity parameter defines the transparency of the color, with 1 meaning fully opaque (no transparency).